NY Air Guard’s 109th Airlift Wing Grand Marshall’s Holiday Parade

+The wing’s Airmen have been named the Grand Marshalls of the parade, to mark the wing’s 75th year of operating at Stratton Air National Guard Base just outside the city in Scotia.

+109th Airlift Wing Commander Col. Christian Sander will represent the wing on the reviewing stand, while Airmen will march in the parade.

-A float for the 54th annual Schenectady Holiday Parade features “Baby Herc” Nov.
-13, 2023 at Stratton Air National Guard Base in Scotia, New York.
-The “Baby Herc” is a miniature motorized rendition of the LC-130 Hercules the 109th Airlift Wing flies to Antarctica and Greenland each year.
-(U.S. Air National Guard photo by Staff Sgt Madison Scaringe)
+A special feature will be “Baby Herc” a miniature motorized rendition of the LC-130 Hercules “skibirds” the wing flies to Antarctica and Greenland every year.

+Baby Herc was first built by the unit in the 90s, and restored recently by the students of nearby Fulton-Montgomery Community career tech automotive class.
+The rebuilding was part of their auto-repair curriculum.

+In a letter inviting the unit to participate, chairman of the Schenectady Legislator, Anthony Jasenski Sr., said, “The legacy of the 109th Airlift Wing, built on the principles of dedication, sacrifice, and service, resonates deeply with our community's values making the 109th more than deserving of this recognition.”

 |Date Taken: